JoshMerfeld/applied-microeconometrics/README.md

 ## Weekly slides

-You can find the slides for each week under their respective folders (weeks/).
+You can find the slides (and any data we will be using) for each week under their respective folders (weeks/).

 - Week 1: Week 1 has two slides.
   - You can find the slides for the first class [here](weeks/week1/week1a.pdf).